Global19-atlassian-net/iODKbook2/AlgLin/source/przeksztalcenia_lin_macierze.rst

    [\,I_{\mathcal{F}}(F\boldsymbol{e}_1)\,|\,I_{\mathcal{F}}(F\boldsymbol{e}_2)\,|\,\dots\,
    |\,I_{\mathcal{F}}(F\boldsymbol{e}_n)\,]\,.

-Ale w przestrzeni :math:`\,K^m\ ` każdy wektor jest kolumną swoich współrzędnych w bazie kanonicznej:
+However, in the space :math:`\,K^m\ ` each vector is a column of its coordinates in the canonical basis:
 :math:`\ \ I_{\mathcal{F}}(\boldsymbol{w})=\boldsymbol{w},\ \ \boldsymbol{w}\in K^m.\ `
-Oznaczając macierz przekształcenia :math:`\,F\ ` w bazach kanonicznych po prostu przez :math:`\,M(F),\ ` otrzymujemy wzór uproszczony:
+If we denote the matrix of the transformation :math:`\,F\ ` in the canonical basis simply by :math:`\,M(F),\ ` we obtain a simplified formula:

 .. math::

    M(F)\ =\ [\,F\boldsymbol{e}_1\,|\,F\boldsymbol{e}_2\,|\,\dots\,|\,F\boldsymbol{e}_n\,]\,,

-wprowadzony wstępnie już wcześniej w równaniu :eq:`intro`.
+which has been introduced earlier in the equation :eq:`intro`.
-Wzór :eq:`fund` w Twierdzeniu 10. przyjmuje teraz postać
+The formula :eq:`fund` in Theorem 10. takes now the form

 .. math::